Tinkerforge/doc/source/Software/IPConnection_TCPIP.rst

  :emptyrequest: empty payload
  :noresponse: no response

+ Triggers the :tcpip:func:`CALLBACK_ENUMERATE <IPConnection.CALLBACK_ENUMERATE>`
- Triggers the :tcpip:func:`IPConnection.CALLBACK_ENUMERATE` callback for all devices currently connected to the Brick Daemon.
+ callback for all  devices currently connected to the Brick Daemon.

  This is a broadcast function and the stack ID in the packet header has to be set to 0 (broadcast stack ID).